 Below are selected examples of recent student activities sponsored by CTAHR.

 Big thanks to Dr. Ted Radovich (TPSS), Dr. Samir Khanal (MBBE), Dr. Helen Spafford (PEPS), Dr. Tomoaki Miura (NREM), Dr. Lori Yancura (FCS), and Dr. J-P Bingham (MBBE) for volunteering to get dunked.
-Mahalo to Charlie Nelson and Ryan Kurasaki for helping with food arrangements and the carnival layout.
+Mahalo to Charlie Nelson for assisting with food arrangements and the carnival layout.
 Also, great thanks to the Friends of the Urban Garden Center and Dr. Janice Uchida for donating potted plants for prizes and SAPFB for partially funding this event.
-Mahalo to the Spring Event student committee, scholarship recipients, and ASAO for their time and dedication in making this a smooth and successful event.
-Also, thank you to everyone who attended and donated to this year’s cause and making this first-time carnival-themed Spring Event a memorable one.
+Mahalo to the Spring Event student committee, scholarship recipient and student ambassador volunteers, and ASAO for their time and dedication in making this a smooth and successful event.
+Lastly, thank you to everyone who attended and donated to this year’s cause and making this year’s carnival another memorable CTAHR event!

 Students at the University of Hawai‘i have few opportunities to present their scholarly work in professional conferences due to the geographic isolation of Hawai‘i and the high cost of travel to attend conferences outside the state.
 One of the main goals of the annual Student Research Symposium is to give students the experience of presenting their work in a friendly, yet professional setting similar to national and international conferences.
 Through travel grant awards, the symposium enables graduate students to compete for funding to share their research findings at professional conferences outside the state.